pinoyGitHub/Getting-And-Cleaning-Data-Project/codebook.md

 Raw Data Set:

-The project is based on Human Activity Recognition Using Smartphones: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and data can be downloaded here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The project is based on Human Activity Recognition Using Smartphones: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and data can be downloaded to https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Cleaning the data set: